By Fett, of Azalea Studios

 These unwanted, unnatural reflections in the vocal track are a major cause of vocals sounding “disconnected” from the rest of the production, no matter what we try to do in mixing and mastering.
 They manifest themselves as a distraction to the listener, and distractions (just like boredom) can be the kiss of death.

-There are several simple solutions to this problem, and if you’re willing to take the time to implement them, your vocal tracks will definitely sound better, as well as “sit better” in the mix.
+There are several simple solutions to this problem, and if you’re willing to take the time to implement them, your vocal tracks will definitely sound more like they were recorded at a professional recording studio, as well as “sit better” in the mix.

 - You can simply record in a different space (even within the same room).
 You’d be surprised how different locations in the same room can emphasize (bad) or de-emphasize (good) the room’s reflections.
 And of course, you can always move out of the bedroom or bathroom into a clothes closet (honest!).

-- You can simply “tame” the space in which you record vocals.
+- You can simply “tame” the space in which you record vocals to make it sound more like a professional recording studio from home.
 A few well-placed blankets or pillows can make a world of difference in the reverberance of the space around your vocal mic.
 Or if you want to spend a little cash to treat just the immediate vocal-recording area, you can use a product like the Reflexion Filter “portable vocal booth” from sE Electronics, ranging in price from about $99 to about $299, depending on the model (there are several other similar models from other companies out there now, so shop around).